 The RSPO has been established in 2004 to promote the production and use of sustainable Palm oil for People, Planet and Prosperity and has strong support of World Wildlife Fund.
 Please click here for WWF’s position on Sustainable Palmoil.

 Indonesia and Malaysia produce close to 90 percent of all palm oil in the world.
 Palm oil is an important part of the economy in these areas.
 The major drawbacks of the production of palm oil in these areas are both social issues (e.g. land ownership conflicts, workers’ rights and conditions and treatment of smallholders) and environmental issues such as rainforest, peatland conversions, climate change, and biodiversity loss.
 FrieslandCampina wants to further improve the sustainability of the production of agricultural raw materials and the preservation of the tropical rainforest and biodiversity.
 FrieslandCampina actively promotes the use of RSPO Palm oil and has won the Sustainable Palm Award 2012 from the Dutch Task Force Sustainable Palm oil.
-On WWF’s Palm oil Buyers Scorecard 2011 and 2013 good scores were given to the execution of the sustainable Palm oil policy of FrieslandCampina.
-Also, on the WWF’s Palm oil Scorecard 2016 good scores were given.
+On WWF’s Palm oil Buyers Scorecard 2011, 2013 and 2016 good scores were given to the execution of the sustainable Palm oil policy of FrieslandCampina.
+Moreover, on the WWF’s Palm oil Scorecard 2020, FrieslandCampina is the highest ranking Dutch company.

 1. Responsible Sourcing